ryan503/the-blues/README.md

 Personal blog theme for [Ryan O'Connor](http://ryanoconnor.tech).

-A very blue theme, built using Bootstrap v4 alpha and SASS.
+A very blue theme for my Ghost blog, built using Bootstrap v4 alpha and SASS.

 ## Notes